 As a barrister I loved developing the narrative, telling the story, it is why I always loved trials over appellate work.
 Perhaps I am biased but to me what could be a better test of your skills as an advocate than persuading 12 randoms off the street that your client’s case should succeed.

-I know I will miss that but I am very excited about this new role.
+I know I will miss that, but I am very excited about this new role.

-Mr Attorney, Chief Judge, thank you for giving me the ability to serve the people of this State in this role.
+Mr Attorney, Chief Judge, thank you for giving me the opportunity to serve the people of this State in this role.
 Thank you.

 PRICE CJ: Thank you, judge.
 I warmly invite you all to join us for morning tea.